Are you designing a brand new mobile app? Here are some alarming numbers that you should know:

 - The Apple App Store comes second with 1.96 million apps

 - The Amazon Appstore provides 455,000 apps

 And no, we aren’t discouraging you.
-We’re hoping to inspire you to come up with ideas that will make your app shine the brightest.
+We’re hoping to inspire you to come up with ideas that will make your mobile app development and design process the best.
 As you can see, the competition is tough (to put it mildly!).